- Witheridge Ansteys Overview

 William Anstey (b 1786 East Worlington)

 - William Anstey (b 1810, he moved to Rackenford and then married Eliza Edworthy in Chawleigh in 1836.
 They had three children in Chawleigh, being Samuel Anstey (b 1837 – who married Caroline Martha Gamble in 1863 in St Saviour, Southwark and had a famous son Francis George (Frank) Anstey born in 1865.
 Samuel Anstey died before his son was born in 1865, he is buried at West Norwood Cemetery, London); Frederick Anstey (b 1846) and Abigail Anstey (b 1849).
-By the 1861 Census, the family had moved to Southwark in London, where William, Samuel and Frederick Anstey were all ‘bootmakers’);
+By the 1861 Census, the family had moved to Southwark in London, where William, Samuel and Frederick Anstey were all ‘bootmakers’.
+In 1860 William Anstey was a boot and shoemaker of 7 New Park Street, Southwark when his mother died – see below);

 - John Anstey (b 1812 married Ann Lowhamah Patmore Hodder (b 1811 Topsham) in February 1838 in Witheridge (witnessed by his brother Edward Anstey).
 John Anstey was living in Mitcham, Surrey in the 1841 Census with his wife Ann; he was a cordwainer.
-In the 1851 Census, John Anstey was a bootmaker living in Paddington, London with his wife and no children, but a niece Emma Dodds);
+In the 1851 Census, John Anstey was a bootmaker living in Paddington, London with his wife and no children, but a niece Emma Dodds.
+John Anstey was of 126 Great Guildford Street, Southwark bootmaker in 1860 when his mother died – see below);

 - Samuel Anstey (b 1815, he was a boot and shoe maker in Witheridge according to both 1850 and 1878 Witheridge Directories);